jmcob/jmxi.art/README.md

-# JMxi
+# JMxi.art

-these are my non-work project.
+these are my non-work project and my homepage as a human being !
-You can still find my work projects a my /jmaxcob repository.
+You can still find my work projects at my /dev repository.

 Thanks for giving me some advice !